 By May of 2010 it was clear that a settlement and plea would eventually be reached in the criminal action.

 In May of 2010, without the knowledge of the Hameds or disclosure of either their acts or the related documents, Defendants began to implement the Hidden Plan to Convert the Increased Value and Usurp Corporate Opportunity by Criminal Acts and Conspiracy (the “Hidden Plan”) by first obtaining a “Real Estate Power of Attorney” from “Manal Mohammad Yousef Mohammad” that gave Fathi Yusuf, personally, the power to do whatever he wished with the mortgage, including releasing the mortgage or foreclosing on the Land for his own benefit, even though the Hamed family had actually paid 50% of the purchase price to buy the Land.
-See Exhibit 1. the St. Martin Defendants were central to this effort to embezzle the Sixteen Plus funds.
+See Exhibit 1.
+Isam Yousuf, Manal Yousef and Jamil Yousuf (“the St. Martin Defendants”) were central to this effort to embezzle the Sixteen Plus funds.

-This power of attorney Fathi Yusuf supplied and they had Manal Yousef sign, gave no rights or benefits to Sixteen Plus or the Hameds and thus usurped the corporate opportunity, despite the fact that Fathi Yusuf was an officer and director of the corporation, owing it fiduciary and statutory duties, as well as a shareholder.
+This power of attorney Fathi Yusuf supplied and Manal Yousef executed, gave no rights or benefits to Sixteen Plus or the Hameds and thus usurped the corporate opportunity, despite the fact that Fathi Yusuf was an officer and director of the corporation, owing it fiduciary and statutory duties, as well as a shareholder.

 Additionally, this undisclosed power of attorney specifically stated that Fathi Yusuf was given total power over what to do with the Land and foreclosure proceeds -- as he was also released and indemnified as to all actions he might take in regard to his broad, personal power of attorney—which further demonstrated that the mortgage and note were a sham, as no bona fide lender gives a principal of the borrower a full power of attorney to discharge the debt without requiring payment.

-Upon information and belief, the power of attorney was drawn up by a Virgin Islands lawyer retained by Fathi Yusuf and executed at the request and direction of the St. Martin Defendants by Manal Yousef on St. Martin..
+Upon information and belief, the power of attorney was drawn up by a Virgin Islands lawyer retained by Fathi Yusuf and executed by Manal Yousef on St. Martin.

-The existence and purpose of this power of attorney were not disclosed to the Hameds – and they did not learn of it or the Hidden Plan until after Yusuf attempted to steal all of the assets of Sixteen Plus, like he did with the Plaza Extra Supermarkets partnership in 2012 – all of which occurred well within the period of the statute of limitations applicable here.
+The existence and purpose of this power of attorney were not disclosed to the Hameds – and they did not learn of it or the Hidden Plan until after Yusuf attempted to steal all of the assets of Sixteen Plus, as he did with the Plaza Extra Supermarkets partnership in 2012 – all of which occurred well within the period of the statute of limitations applicable here.

-That execution of the undisclosed, exclusive power of attorney in favor of Fathi Yusuf personally was orchestrated by Isam Yousuf in furtherance of the Plan with Fathi Yusuf to steal half of the value of the Land, then in excess of $25 million, from Sixteen Plus and the Hamed shareholders.
+That execution of the undisclosed, exclusive power of attorney in favor of Fathi Yusuf personally was orchestrated by Isam Yousuf, Jamil Yousuf and Manal Yousef in furtherance of the Plan with Fathi Yusuf to steal half of the value of the Land, then in excess of $30 million, from Sixteen Plus and the Hamed shareholders.

-The Defendants planned to use the sham mortgage to allow Fathi Yusuf to foreclose of the Land for his own personal benefit, and to thus deny Sixteen Plus the value of the Land.
+The Defendants planned to use the sham mortgage to allow Fathi Yusuf to foreclose of the Land for his own and his family’s personal benefits, and to thus deny Sixteen Plus the value of the Land.

 In 2013, the Federal Government reached a settlement in the criminal case, which included inter alia a lump sum $10 million payment of taxes to the Government of the Virgin Islands for previously unreported income from the Plaza Extra Supermarkets.